Pikachuxxxx/Fireworks-Engine/README.md

 - Render textures and Frame Buffer objects
 - 2D orthographic camera
 - Suppports 2D and 3D Audio with an extensive API (OpenAL backend) (currenlty only reads .wav files)
+- Component System (currently only has Rigidbody2D component)

 #
 ### Building